robotronik/Libopencm3_STM32F4_Guide/README.md

 **Bonus**: Using a timer enables to do anything in the main, parallel to the timer.
 We can for example imagine a modification of example 1 using a timer so we can execute code while the LED is blinking.

-# Exemple 3: Generate an interrupt from a GPIO output thanks to the EXTI perpipheral
+# Example 3: Generate an interrupt from a GPIO output thanks to the EXTI perpipheral

 1. You first need to enable the clock SYSCFG which will handle the EXTI(for external interrupt).
 The idea is that your GPIO input will change state and